aer0ss/aerofs/docs/engineering/design/coordinator/overall-design.md

 #### Design notes, TCP-WAN

-The existing TCP-LAN transport provides very fast transport between two peers - however, it depends on the TCP multicast mechanism, which is generally limited to a subnet.
+The existing TCP-LAN transport provides very fast transport between two peers - however, it depends on the IP multicast mechanism, which is generally limited to a subnet.

 The TCP-WAN transport will reuse the same Unicast transport code, and provide an explicit mapping from Device ID to IP/port address information.
 The Storage Agent will provide a